TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettingDefinitions.rst

         :type: string
         :Path: settings.[my_val].type = stringlist

-        The value must be an array whose array keys start at 0 and increase by 1 per element.
-The list in this type is derived from the internal PHP method `array_is_list` and has nothing to do with the fact that comma-separated lists can also be converted here.
+        The value must be an array whose array key starts at 0 and increases by 1 per element.
+This sequence is
+        checked using the internal PHP method array_is_list in order to prevent named array keys from the outset.
+        This also means that comma-separated lists cannot be converted here.

         The `string` type is executed for each array entry.